G7e torpedo: G7e(TIII)

+A further modified pattern-running variant was the TIIId "Dackel", with an enormous endurance of 57 km at a cost of greatly reduced speed of 9 kn and increased weight of 2216 kg.
+Like the FaT and LuT, this was designed to run a ladder search pattern.

+Additional variants of the TIII were the TIIIb with a weight of 1347 kg - used as the propulsion module of human torpedoes like the Neger and Marder - and TIIIc, used as the weapon payload for the same, with a weight of 1338 kg.
+Both of these had a maximal speed of 18.5 kn and range of 4000 m at their top speed.
+Typical speeds for such vehicles were approximately 4 kn, greatly increasing range, whereas the payload moved at its top speed.
+A related development was the TIIIe "Kreuzotter", used as the payload by the midget submarines Molch and Seehund, with a weight of 1343 kg, a speed of 20 kn, and a range of over 7500 m.

 G7es(TIV) Falke

 The TIV Model was the adjunct of the earlier TIII model in nearly every way.
 The TIV was not an ordinary straight-running torpedo, it ran at 20 kn for 7500 m and was the world's first operational acoustic homing torpedo, since it was introduced in March 1943, the same month and year as the American Mk-24 "Mine" acoustic homing torpedo.

 Early in 1933 Germany started development and testing of acoustic homing mechanisms for torpedoes.
 From the outset of submarine warfare, submariners had dreamed of being able to aim and fire torpedoes without surfacing or using a periscope.
 The periscope gives away the location of a submarine, and a hull-penetrating periscope greatly weakens a submarine's pressure hull and limits the depths to which it can dive.
 U-boats also had to come to very shallow depths to use their periscopes, generally about 15 m, leaving them greatly exposed to bombing, depth charging, and even gunfire.

 With the introduction of Falke, U-boats could remain more deeply submerged and fire at convoys with nothing to give away their position but the noise of their screws.
 Rather than aiming with a periscope, the torpedo could be roughly aimed at a sound contact as detected by a U-boat's hydrophones, and the homing mechanism could be trusted to find the target without the need for precise aiming.

 Falke worked much like a normal straight-running torpedo for the first 400 m of its run, after which its acoustic sensors became active and searched for a target.
 The sensitive sound-sensing equipment in Falke required the torpedo be as quiet as possible, hence it ran at only 20 kn; in addition, the firing U-boat was forced to stop its motors.
 Falke was intended to home on merchant targets, however, so its slow speed was not a great hindrance.